Hesham-Salama/Windows-Utilities/README.md

 1- traverse the registry and file explorer to get most - if not all - autostart files when system boots.

-2- Displays Windows OS, type, architecture.
+2- display Windows OS, type, architecture.